cavtools/cav/docs/00_getting_started.md

 ![Screenshot of http://localhost:8000 in a browser window.
 The text "Hello, world!" is in the top left corner.
 It's in that stupid serif font you get when you fail to properly link the font CSS.
-(Is it rude to say stuff like that in an alt text?)](./assets/00_getting_started_hello.png)
+(Serious question: Is it rude to say stuff like that in an alt text?)](./assets/00_getting_started_hello.png)

 Pat yourself on the back for surviving a gestating-baby joke.
 You did it! 🥳